sarah2244-4/Project-1-goldenapevisualmedia/README.md

 View up to date images
 Find links to social media accounts

+## UX Skeleton

+### Wireframes

+### Design choices

+- The website is as consistent as possible across all screen sizes.
+- I chose to use Bootstrap to help with responsiveness as this site would likely be accessed on both mobile and desktop by different age groups.
+- It was important the gallery images could be viewed clearly as it's a main feature, which is why I made the decision to enlarge them in a modal.

-## UX Scope Design
+## UX Surface

 ### Colour Scheme

-The colour scheme of the site is greyscale in order to maintain a minimililstic feel to empahsise the images.
+- The colour scheme of the site is greyscale in order to maintain a minimililstic feel to empahsise the images.
 There is a pop of gold to match the colours from the logo.
 Elements are contrasting with black and white to make them stand out.

 ### Typography

-The handwritten font Shadows Into Light was chosen to provide a more personal feel.
+- The handwritten font Shadows Into Light was chosen to provide a more personal feel.
 It was used on the site/business name 'Golden Ape Visual Media' and in the about me greeting and thank you as they make the about me message and business name more personal.

-Mukta was chosen for the rest of the site as it is a clean sans-serif font which reads cleanly and fits in with the clean site look.
+- Mukta was chosen for the rest of the site as it is a clean sans-serif font which reads cleanly and fits in with the clean site look.

 ### Imagery

-All imagery used on the webiste is from a stock webiste which is referenced in the credits section.
+- All imagery used on the webiste is from a stock webiste which is referenced in the credits section.
 Images were chosen to give a pop of colour against the greyscale theme of the website.
 There is one black and white image so maintain some consistency in colour.

 ![Gallery images](assets/images/gallery.JPG)

+### Effects

+- Links are animated to change colour when a mouse hovers over them so they know they can click them.

+## UX Scope Design

 ### Existing Features

 #### Navigation Bar

+- The logo and company name is on the left and the links are clear and easy to find on the right hand side.
-This is the same across all pages for consistency.
-It conatins links to 'About', 'Gallery' and 'Contact Me' so the pages are quick and easy to find.
-The logo is also linked to the 'About' (home) page.
-Every page is linked so there is no need to use the browser back button.
+- This is the same across all pages for consistency.
+- The logo is linked to the 'About' (home) page.
+- Every main page for the site is linked so there is no need to use the browser back button.

-There is a toggle button for small screens as the whole bar doesn't fit across the top.
+- There is a toggle button on the navigation bar for small screens as the whole bar doesn't fit across the top.
 This is inuitive to use as it appears on many sites.

-The buttons are animated so that when you hover over them there is a slow contrasting colour change.
+- The buttons are animated so that when you hover over them there is a slow contrasting colour change to make it clear when you are able to click on it.

 ![Header](assets/images/header.JPG)
 ![Header buttons](assets/images/header-button-animation.JPG)

 ### Hero Image

-Beneath the navigation bar there is a hero image, which is the same across all main pages for consistency.
+- Beneath the navigation bar there is a hero image, which is the same across all main pages for consistency.
+- It features an enquiry button to focus users attention to the fact that there is a way to enquire more and encourage more users to fill in the contact form.

-The hero image doesn't show on the 404 page as it took away from the 404 error message, and the main aim of this page is to display the error and direct them back to an existing page.
-It also doesn't appear on the thank you page as a form has already been submitted so the enquire button isn't important at this point.
+- The hero image doesn't show on the 404 page as it took away from the 404 error message, and the main aim of this page is to display the error and direct them back to an existing page.

-The hero image contains information on the type of photographer, which is main information people will look for when they acess the site.
-It also features an enquiry button so grab attention and cause more users to click it to fill in the contact form.
+- It also doesn't appear on the thank you page as a form has already been submitted so the enquire button isn't important at this point.

-#### About page
+#### About Page

-The landing page is made up of an about me section, made up of text and an image.
+- The landing page gives inforamtion about the photographer so users get an introduction and are drawn into the site.

-The text wraps around the image and this is responsive to all screen sizes.
+- The about me text wraps around the image and this is responsive to all screen sizes.
 Small screen sizes would only have a very thin column of text next to the image, so this was changed so the image appears above the text to make it mroe readable.

-There is an animated carousel that showcases a small selection of images so people can see some of the portfolio while reading the about me section without having to visit the gallery page.
+- There is an animated carousel that showcases a small selection of images so people can see some of the portfolio while reading the about me section without having to visit the gallery page.
 This should make them want to click on the gallery page to view more.

 ![About me](assets/images/about-me.JPG)
 ![Carousel image](assets/images/carousel.JPG)